 At Cranbrook we offer a range of Scholarship opportunities: these awards recognise talent, further potential and a positive and generous approach to School life.

-We expect our scholars to set a healthy example to others through their conduct and their pursuit of excellence, whether that be in Music or a specific area of the curriculum.
+We expect our scholars to set a healthy example to others through their conduct and their pursuit of excellence, whether that be in music, arts, sport or a specific area of the curriculum.

 The awarding of a scholarship will be dependent upon academic results from the Cranbrook School Scholarship Examination (conducted by Academic Assessment Services), submission of supporting material and an interview.
 All scholarships will be awarded at the discretion of the Headmaster.
 Scholarships are awarded for entry into Year 7 and are only awarded to Australian citizens.

-Thank you for your interest in a scholarship at Cranbrook School.
-Applications for scholarships in 2019 are now closed.
+Thank you for your interest in a Scholarship at Cranbrook School.

-Martin was at Cranbrook for almost sixty years.
+Martin Pitt was at Cranbrook for almost 60 years.
 He was the heart and soul of the School.
 To commemorate Martin’s commitment and contribution to the life of Cranbrook, his family and the School established The Martin Pitt Scholarship.

-To qualify for this scholarship, your son should be able to display a real desire to attend our school, show potential as a leader and be a talented sportman.
+To qualify for this Scholarship, your son should be able to display a real desire to attend our School, show potential as a leader and be a talented sportsman.

 The Matt Street Scholarship was established by Old Cranbrookian Philip (Hooky) James Lee Street (1948) in memory of his youngest son, Matthew Lee Street who boarded at Cranbrook from 1970 to 1977.

 The requirements for the awarding of this Scholarship is a boy who shows community awareness and a keen sportsman.
 He will be entering Year 11 or 12.